-You will then see a list of specific errors that are occurring, such as the example below with the different “Missing field” errors.
-When clicking on the specific url instance of an error, it will display the offending code that is prompting the error.
-For example, it may indicate that a property is missing, and show a code snippet where the property is in fact not there.
-However, if it is the same case with your website, when you navigate to the live page and run Google’s Structured Data Testing Tool, or inspect the page, you see the code is present.
+Google Search Console will identify the specific error.
+For example, one of the errors below is the “Missing field” errors.
+If you click on the URL instance of the error, it will display the offending code that is prompting the error.
+For example, it may indicate that a property is missing, and display a code snippet to prove that the property is in fact not there.

-Alternatively, as mentioned you can view the code in your browser with the inspect function.
-If you are unfamiliar with the inspect functionality on different browsers, you can take a look at what’s in the code by right clicking on the web page and clicking on the option “Inspect”.
+- Inspect function – Right-click on the web page and click on the option “Inspect”.
 From here, you will see the console pop up and then will be able to perform a search of the code with the key command Ctrl+F to find whichever item is prompting the error and confirm whether it is missing.

 Our team has investigated a couple of instances where this search verifies that the markup is there, despite the disagreement with Search Console and has found a solution, where the errors decline steadily over the course of a few days, as seen here: